Mikhail Minakov

-Mikhail Minakov (Ukrainian: Михайло Анатолійович Мінаков; born on 6 October 1971, Leninsk, Volgograd Oblast, Russia/USSR) is a philosopher, political scholar and historian (researcher of the history of modernity and post-Soviet ideologies), Doctor of Philosophy.
+Mikhail Minakov (Ukrainian: Михайло Анатолійович Мінаков; born on 6 October 1971) is a philosopher, political scholar and historian (researcher of the history of modernity and post-Soviet ideologies), Doctor of Philosophy.
 His studies focus on human experience, social knowledge, the phenomenon of ideology, political creativity, and the history of modernization.

-He is also Head of the Ukrainian Research Program at the Kennan Institute (since 2018), Professor of Philosophy and Religious Studies at the Kyiv-Mohyla Academy in 2008-2018, Chairman of the Kant Society in Ukraine (2013-18), Editor-in-Chief of the journal Ideology and policy.
+He is also head of the Ukrainian Research Program at the Kennan Institute (since 2018), professor of philosophy and religious studies at the Kyiv-Mohyla Academy in 2008-2018, chairman of the Kant Society in Ukraine (2013–18), editor-in-chief of the journal Ideology and policy.

 Early life and education

 Minakov was born in the vicinity of Volgograd, Russia/USSR.
 His parents were teachers.
 They moved to the village of Vidradne in Zaporizhia Oblast, Ukrainian SSR/Ukraine, in 1973.

 He graduated from the Zaporizhzhya Medical School in 1990 and worked as a village feldsher in the same oblast.
 As a student, he started studying history, sociology and archeology at Zaporizhzhya State University.
 In 1992, Minakov was accepted into Kyiv-Mohyla Academy where he studied philosophy, political science, sociology and comparative literature.